Note: The links below will

 solar arrays, on to the station.
 The shuttle's robotic arm will be used

-and three will
+and three space walks will

 be conducted at the station.